kiranbakale/AMI-Readme/docs/environment_upgrades.md

   If you want to have a highly available setup, Praefect requires a third-party PostgreSQL database and will need to be updated manually.

 The update process can take a couple of hours to complete and the full runtime will depend on the number of nodes in the deployment.

+## OS Upgrades

+OS version upgrades should be handled directly and follow the standard process for each OS.
+The Toolkit doesn't handle this for you as they typically involve inputs and require restarts.

+:warning:&nbsp; On Cloud Providers, changing the machine image should be avoided as this is treated as the base disk and will trigger a full rebuild and lead to data loss.